 Join them

-After talking to your friend about why they gave up alcohol you might be feeling inspired.
+After talking to your friend about why they gave up alcohol, you might be feeling inspired.
 You don’t necessarily have to completely cut it out you could try to do a night out every now and again where you don’t drink, or try to give it up for a month.
-If you think strength in numbers would help you, you could do Dry January, Sober September or Go Sober for October or join one of the online communities aiming to change their relationship with alcohol, like Hello Sunday Morning or One Year, No Beer.
+If you think strength in numbers would help you, you could do Dry January, Sober September or another time-linked challenge.